Careers360 Logo

 Pathophysiology is the:

 a.
-Study of physiology of pathogen
+Study of the physiology of the pathogen

 c.
-Study of altered physiology of host
+Study of altered physiology of the host

 d.
 None of the above